 Apart from all the good that cloud computing technologies have brought us, you should clearly understand the key challenges you might face when dealing with cloud-based infrastructures.

+These are some of the most troubling concerns when it comes to cloud computing because its architecture doesn’t provide automatic security compliance for the end-user.
+It means that application designers have to make sure apps written for the cloud are secure initially.
 Of course, cloud vendors do take some responsibility, but the main part lies on those who develop apps.
 Plus, you should always remember that some critical services are usually outsourced to a third party, which makes it even more complicated to maintain data privacy and integrity.

 In cloud service development, all components are online.
 Even if you’re absolutely sure that your security team is the best, you’re still prone to attacks and breaches.
 Cloud computing is built as a public service, so, basically, anyone with a valid credit card can use it.